- 7 minutes to read

-The WPF Spreadsheet emulates the Microsoft® Excel® look and feel and allows you to create, load, edit, save and print spreadsheet documents.
+The WPF Spreadsheet control emulates Microsoft® Excel® capabilities and allows you to create, load, edit, save, and print spreadsheet documents.

 Spreadsheet Document Elements